TheHarshKadam/NumberTrivia/README.md

 # Number Trivia

-An app giving facts about numbers.
+An app for intresting facts about numbers.

 ## Getting Started